-The Shins are an American indie rock band comprising singer, songwriter and guitarist James Mercer; guitarist/bassist Dave Hernandez; Eric Johnson of Fruit Bats; drummer Joe Plummer, and bassist Ron Lewis.
+The Shins are an American indie rock band led by singer, songwriter and guitarist James Mercer, who is the band's only consistent member.
+Originally rising to fame with Mercer, keyboardist Martin Crandall, bassist Dave Hernandez, and drummer Jesse Sandoval, this lineup fell apart in 2009, and there have been few consistent members since.
 Their sound draws on several musical genres, including pop, alternative rock, indie rock and folk.
 The Shins were formed in Albuquerque, New Mexico, but are now based in Portland, Oregon.
 Their latest album, Heartworms, was released in March 2017.

 - Oh, Inverted World (2001)

 - Port of Morrow (2012)

 This band provides examples of:

 - Album Title Drop: Oh, Inverted World and Chutes Too Narrow are named for lyrics in "One By One All Day" and "Young Pilgrims" respectively.